cenjiefu/exact_diagonalization_spin_model/ed_lanczos/README.md

 # ed_lanczos

-Exact-diagonalization / Lanczos code for spin-1/2 lattice models (Kitaev–Heisenberg–Γ
+Exact-diagonalization / Lanczos code for spin-1/2 lattice models, with both real-space and momentum-space (k-space, symmetry-reduced) solvers.
-type Hamiltonians), with both real-space and momentum-space (k-space, symmetry-reduced) solvers.
+Can define arbitrary lattice with any spin interactions between sites.
+The example is the extended Kitaev models on honeycomb lattices of 6,12,24 sites.

 ## Dependencies